2018 Housing Lottery

 All students are required to live on campus for the first two years after high school graduation.
 Students who graduated from high school more than two years ago are not required to turn in a waiver.

-Students who turn in their waiver after the Housing Lottery starts (or those who have not yet had their waivers processed) should still go through the housing lottery, knowing that if the waiver is granted, the roommates of the student requesting the waiver may lose their housing assignment and be reassigned at the discretion of the housing office.
+Students who turn in their waiver after the housing lottery begins (or those who have not yet had their waivers processed) should still go through the housing lottery, knowing that if the waiver is granted, the roommates of the student requesting the waiver may lose their housing assignment and be reassigned at the discretion of the housing office.

 Can I sign up for a room with an incoming student?

-Yes, you can sign up for a room with a incoming Whitworth student who hasn't yet started at Whitworth only if s/he has confirmed with Whitworth before the Same Room process.
-If s/he hasn't confirmed by then, you can not use him or her to fill a room.
-Note: the incoming student will not be issued any housing points or a lottery number.
+Yes, you can sign up for a room with a student who hasn't yet begun at Whitworth only if s/he has confirmed with Whitworth before the process in which you're securing a room.
+If s/he hasn't confirmed by then, you cannot use that person to fill a room.
+Note: The incoming student will not be issued any housing points or a lottery number.
 No exceptions are made to this rule.